Fear. Self-doubt. Overwhelm.

 Also, in the beginning it can be extremely frustrating when certain tasks take a long time to complete.
 I used to beat myself up for how long it would take to send one proposal to a client, but after I got that first proposal sent, I now use it for future templates.

 Give yourself some credit and be forgiving.
 You are never going to perfect a new business right out of the gate.

 Freelancing or starting your own business can be incredibly isolating, so it’s crucial that you find other like-minded business individuals.
 Facebook was my hero in this instance!

 I joined a copywriting group, and it has not only been validating but also humorous to see how we deal with similarly irritating situations and funny client requests.
-Even Gina started a Facebook group for VAs and freelance writers to gather around a virtual watercooler.
+Gina has an amazing community for freelancers within The #FullyBookedVA System where VAs and freelance writers can gather around a virtual watercooler.

 It’s important to have some like-minded people to turn to when no one else around you can answer your questions.
 These “colleagues” are an invaluable resource, and the earlier in the process you cultivate it, the higher the rewards.